koto-moya/MNIST/notes.md

 \text{where} \; N = \text{number of samples} \\
 \end{align}$$

-The inclusion of softmax is to insure no nan/infinite values I'm assuming.
+The inclusion of Softmax is to ensure no nan/infinite values I'm assuming.

 The practical implementation is further simplified by employing the one_hot tensor method.
 This method is used to select only the prediction of the target value.
 For example,